aiaont/aiao/README.md

 - `hasObjective`: Links activities and projects to their goals
 - `isPerformedWith`: Connects activities to their instruments
-- `comprisesActivity`: Shows how projects contain multiple activities
+- `comprisesActivity`: Allows projects to encompass multiple activities

 ## Usage